-Future focused companies are investing in diversity.
-Yes, the future of cutting edge organisational and business development is increasingly rooted in the solid acknowledgement and investment in diversity and inclusion - but WHY?
+Future-focused companies are investing in diversity.
+Yes, the future of cutting edge organisational and business development is increasingly rooted in the solid acknowledgment and investment in diversity and inclusion - but WHY?

 Diversity and inclusion is at the heart of people and business development processes.
 Amongst the challenges that businesses in the UK face, are concerns around recruitment and staffing.

-The changing face of recruitment means that a full recognition of diversity and inclusion must be realised with companies, that seek to build a competent, future focused employee base, that delivers quality and attracts and retains candidates from a wide range of backgrounds.
+The changing face of recruitment means that full recognition of diversity and inclusion must be realized with companies, that seek to build a competent, future-focused employee base, that delivers quality and attracts and retains candidates from a wide range of backgrounds.

-It is the first group of talent that has spent its whole lifetime in the technological age.
-Growing up, living and learning with digital, means that they are global in their interactions, their career aspirations and life outlook.
+It is the first group of talent that has spent its whole life in the technological age.
+Growing up, living, and learning with digital, means that they are global in their interactions, their career aspirations and life outlook.

-Concepts of self-identity and freedom of expression is of great importance to this new cohort of professionals.
+Concepts of self-identity and freedom of expression are of great importance to this new cohort of professionals.

 They are more likely to have strong social interactions with people of different cultures and faiths than previous generations.
-They are more likely to have been socialised through interactions and relationships that have honed their skills in embracing culture, diversity and inclusion.
+They are more likely to have been socialized through interactions and relationships that have honed their skills in embracing culture, diversity, and inclusion.

-There are countless opportunities to build diversity and inclusion into business processes and operations.
+There are countless opportunities to build diversity and inclusion in business processes and operations.
 It is within these opportunities that companies begin to cultivate and embody inclusive processes and build diversity into business.

 They expect to fit into the workplace environment, without fear or favour, and be able to journey on with their careers, fully supported by leadership, without gaps to access.

-Embedding diversity and inclusive processes helps to support employee development.
-It not only enables recruits to feel welcome within the workplace, but also supports them to progress within the business, in a fair and equitable manner.
+Embedding diversity and inclusive processes help to support employee development.
+It not only enables recruits to feel welcome within the workplace but also supports them to progress within the business, in a fair and equitable manner.